8. The power of homomorphisms#

 8.2 The Fundamental Homomorphism Theorem#

-Per Isomorphism theorems § Note on numbers and names, this theorem is also confusingly called the first isomorphism theorem by some authors, but authors who call it the “fundamental theorem of homomorphisms” call a different theorem the first isomorphism theorem.
-The authors who call it fundamental are generally earlier, and the title “fundamental theorem of homomorphisms” is currently not ambiguous, and therefore “fundamental” should be preferred.
+Per Isomorphism theorems § Note on numbers and names, this theorem is also confusingly called the fundamental theorem on homomorphisms by some authors, and authors who call it the “fundamental theorem of homomorphisms” call a different theorem the first isomorphism theorem.
+Which is correct, or desirable?

 8.3 Modular arithmetic#